kiebel/wp-teachpress/readme.txt

 .tp_pub_autor
 .tp_pub_titel
 .tp_pub_typ
 .tp_pub_tags

 == Changelog ==
+= 0.32.0 =
+* Changed: Design for course overview
+* Changed: Default language changed from german to english
+* Bugfix: Fix bug when student unsubscribes from a course (Thanks to Jean T. )
+* Bugfix: Fix bug in the course overview (frontend)
 = 0.30.2 =
-* Fix a little problem with the version name, sorry for this = 0.30.0 =
+* Fix a little problem with the version name, sorry for this.
+= 0.30.0 =
 * New: Copy function for courses
 * New: Simple CSV-export for enrollments